-Effective September 1, 2011 for the first full teaching assistantship in each twelve month period a grant-in-aid of \$3405 shall be added to the remuneration so that the total base salary (articulated below in Article 10.04.1) plus grant-in-aid for a full teaching assistantship is \$13,717.
+Effective September 1, 2017 for the first full teaching assistantship in each twelve- month period a grant-in-aid of \$3,783 shall be added to the remuneration so that the total base salary (articulated below in Article 10.04.1) plus grant-in-aid for a full teaching assistantship is \$15,236.

-Effective September 1, 2012 for the first full teaching assistantship in each twelve-month period a grant-in-aid of \$3473 shall be added to the remuneration so that the total base salary (articulated below in 10.04.1) plus grant-in-aid for a full teaching assistantship is \$13,991.
+Effective September 1, 2018 for the first full teaching assistantship in each twelve-month period a grant-in-aid of \$3,866 shall be added to the remuneration so that the total base salary (articulated below in 10.04.1) plus grant-in-aid for a full teaching assistantship is \$15,571.

-Effective September 1, 2013 for the first full teaching assistantship in each twelve month period a grant-in-aid of \$3543 shall be added to the remuneration so that the total base salary (articulated below in 10.04.1) plus grant-in-aid for a full teaching assistantship is \$14,271.
+Effective September 1, 2019 for the first full teaching assistantship in each twelve- month period a grant-in-aid of \$3,955 shall be added to the remuneration so that the total base salary (articulated below in 10.04.1) plus grant-in-aid for a full teaching assistantship is \$15,029.

 A teaching assistant shall be paid the base salary at the rates set out in Article 10.04.1 for any teaching assistantships or fractional teaching assistantships beyond the first full teaching assistantship in each twelve-month period.
-The grant-in-aid applies only to the first full teaching assistantship (or to fractional teaching assistantships to the total of a first full teaching assistantship) as defined in Article 10.02.1 during each 1 September to 31 August twelve-month period.
+The grant-in-aid applies only to the first full teaching assistantship (or to fractional teaching assistantship) as defined in Article 10.02.1 during each 1 September to 31 August twelve-month period.
 In the case of a fractional teaching assistantship, the value of the grant-in-aid need not be paid to computer centre advisors unless the position is being used to fulfil the employer's priority pool obligations to the individual.
 For the purposes of this article, a full-time graduate student is as defined in the Faculty of Graduate Studies calendar.